-This section describes how to estimate observing times in order to detect X-ray continuum emission and line emission with JEM-X. It is assumed that there is no dithering (i.e. STARING mode) and that only one JEM-X unit is used.
+This section describes how to estimate observing times in order to detect X-ray continuum emission and line emission with JEM-X. It is assumed that there is no dithering (i.e. "staring" mode) and that only one JEM-X unit is used.
 The instrument sensitivities quoted here are basically the same as in previous AO's.

-Figure 18: C-factor for estimating the continuum sensitivity for a single JEM-X unit.
-The upper curve applies to a situation where the gain is high and the lower curve to where it is low.
+Figure 18: C-factor for estimating the continuum sensitivity for the JEM-X 2 unit (see formula in Section 5.4).